U.S. court rejects Genworth investors' class action attempt

-NEW YORK, April 16 (Reuters) - A federal judge in New York has refused to let more than 2,000 Genworth Financial Inc clients pursue a class action lawsuit claiming they were defrauded into believing a well-known radio talk show host and financial adviser would oversee their portfolios.
+NEW YORK (Reuters) - A federal judge in New York has refused to let more than 2,000 Genworth Financial Inc clients pursue a class action lawsuit claiming they were defrauded into believing a well-known radio talk show host and financial adviser would oversee their portfolios.

 The plaintiffs claimed to lose millions of dollars from December 2003 to December 2009 because Genworth Financial Wealth Management Inc reneged on promises that Bob Brinker, host of the syndicated “Moneytalk,” would recommend asset allocation and investment choices, and that “experienced professionals” would implement his strategy.